 Unlike most traditional dealers, they won’t provide labor for repairs.
 Your hot tub has a lifespan of up to 25 years, and you’ll need a decent warranty to cover it.
 Otherwise, you might end up paying a lot out of your pocket to get repairs done and parts replaced.

 The next drawback has to do with support.
 Costco will not walk you through maintenance and care of your hot tub.

 You’ll be buying the hot tub online and not in a showroom.
 This means they won’t offer any help on chemicals, parts, accessories, or technical support.
 If you’ve never owned a hot tub before, that can be really frustrating to figure out on your own.

 In this article, I covered what makes some hot tub brands better than others.

 I also discussed the benefits and drawbacks of purchasing a Costco hot tub.
 Lastly, I covered the seven worst hot tubs on the market.

-Of course, I have to say everything stated here is my opinion based on publically-available reviews, complaints, and scores on websites where hot tubs are sold.
+Of course, I have to say everything stated here is my opinion based on publically-available reviews, complaints, and scores on websites where hot tubs are sold, or personal use.
 I am not implying any of these companies are engaging in unethical or illegal activity, nor am I implying they are misrepresenting themselves or their products on their websites or platforms where they are sold.

 I am simply reporting what I researched, am my opinion about those findings, and like all research, my findings could contain errors, or corrections may have been made to problems that I am unaware of.